anassrafx8/the-first/README.md

 # the-first
 getting started
-my name is.... is not important hhh and I like 🍕and   🚲
+my name is.... is not important hhh and I like 🍕and

+do ahrd things